Car Seat Expiration – When and Why Do They Expire

 This might seem like an odd reason for a child’s car seat to expire, but it’s not.
 Many manufacturers run a recall program for their older models which might need some repair or are reported to have some trouble with the safety of the product.
 If you registered your newly purchased car seat, then you get a call from the company asking to return the product in exchange for a repair or maintenance or a self-care repair kit.
 If the product is too obsolete to repair, the manufacturer may ask you to dispose of the seat in a prescribed manner.

-Most child car seat manufacturers display the exact date of expiry at the bottom or back of the seat, making it easy to find car seat expiration date.
-Some of them display this information on the base of the seat or the seat itself.
+Most child car seat manufacturers display the exact date of expiry at the bottom, back of the seat, or stamped into the plastic car seat frame, making it easy to find the car seat expiration date.
 While some manufacturers only provide the date of manufacturing (DOM), this date can be found under or at the bottom of the seat.
-Since most of these car seats expire in 6 years, one can easily calculate the date of expiry by the given DOM.
+And since most of these car seats expire in 6 years, one can easily calculate the date of expiry by the given DOM.
 However, the best way to find out the correct date of expiry is to read the instruction manual or visit the company’s website.
-Some high-end car seat has a shelf life of 8 to 10 years, in that case; it is wise to not be hasty in retiring the seat before checking its expiry date from the makers.
+If you bought parts individually (like a car seat base separate from the seat), make sure to check the expiration date on each piece, since they might not expire at the same time.
+Some high-end car seat has a shelf life of 8 to 10 years; in that case, it is wise not to be hasty in retiring the seat before checking its expiry date from the makers.

-Now that you are aware that your car seat has expired, you might just put it aside in your garage or the attic or through it away on the street for the sanitation worker to collect.
-The first thing to do is to make sure that you mark that expired car seat in visible fond as ‘expired’ or ‘unsafe’.
-Also don’t donate that car seat to anyone, if it’s dangerous for your baby, it’s dangerous for anyone else’s too.
-Here’s what you can do with an expired car seat:
+Now that you are aware that your car seat has expired, you might just put it aside in your garage or the attic or throw it away on the street for the sanitation worker to collect.
+The first thing to do is to make sure that you mark that expired car seat in visible font as ‘expired’ or ‘unsafe’.
+Also, don’t donate that car seat to anyone; if it’s dangerous for your baby, it’s dangerous for anyone else’s too.
+Here’s what you can do with an expired car seat (3):

 1. Trade-in Programs